-Each year the Counseling programs enroll approximately 13-15 students, with each incoming class consisting of a mix of full and part time students.
+Each year the counseling programs enroll approximately 13-15 students, with each incoming class consisting of a mix of full- and part-time students.
 Students may be surprised to discover the affordable tuition rate at Valparaiso University.
 Tuition for the 2008-2009 academic year is $450 per credit hour, highly competitive for a private institution of recognized national quality.
-Students enrolled in graduate courses pay a $80 general fee each semester.
-Financial aid is available through direct and indirect student loans for students taking 6 credits or more during fall and spring semesters.
-Students may transfer up to 6 credits of approved graduate coursework into the program.
+Students enrolled in graduate courses pay a general fee of $80 each semester.
+Financial aid is available through direct and indirect student loans for students taking six credits or more during fall and spring semesters.
+Students may transfer up to six credits of approved graduate coursework into the program.

 Financial Aid Options

 I. Research Assistantship.
 One research assistantship is available to a graduate student in the Counseling program.
-Preference is given to a full time graduate student considering doctoral work in the field of counseling, but part time and other students are eligible as well.
-Responsibilities include approximately 5-8 hrs/week under the mentorship of a faculty member in the Department of Psychology.
-Although the amount of the assistantship is modest, $1000-2000/year, this position provides the added benefit of opportunity for guided research and co-authorship under faculty supervision.
+Preference is given to a full time graduate student considering doctoral work in the field of counseling, but part-time and other students are eligible as well.
+Responsibilities include approximately five to eight hrs/week under the mentorship of a faculty member in the Department of Psychology.
+Although the amount of the assistantship is modest, $1,000-2,000/year, this position provides the opportunity for guided research and co-authorship under faculty supervision.

 Students in the Counseling programs are also eligible for merit-based scholarships of up to $2,500 for the first year in the program.
-Students admitted to these programs will receive a scholarship application to complete and must have an undergraduate grade point average of 3.1 or higher.
+Students admitted to these programs must have an undergraduate grade point average of 3.1 or higher and will complete a scholarship application.
 Additional Scholarship and financial assistance information is available through the Graduate School.

-Applicants must be admitted to both the Graduate School and the School of Law.
+Applicants must be admitted to both the Graduate School and the Law School.
 Admission to each program is separate.
 For a graduate application, click here.
-For a VU School of Law application, click here.
+For a Valpo Law School application, click here.
 Applicants must meet the admission requirements of the Graduate School, which include:

 As part of the application process, students must provide:

-Because the number of positions in both JD/MA programs is limited, applications received by March 1 will be given priority for fall semester admission.
+Because the number of positions in both J.D./M.A. programs is limited, applications received by March 1 will be given priority for fall semester admission.
 Furthermore, presenting the minimum credentials as listed above does not guarantee admission into the program.
-Applications received after March 1will be considered on a space-available basis
+Applications received after March 1 will be considered based on availablity.

-Full time students enrolled in the VU School of Law may take a maximum of 6 credits in the Graduate School without paying additional tuition, as long as these credits are taken during the fall and spring semesters.
-Because dual and joint degree programs provide significant savings in both tuition, time, and credit hours through mutual exchange of credit, law students in such programs are not extended the courtesy of 6 credits in the graduate or undergraduate division during either fall or spring semester at no additional charge.
+Full-time students enrolled in the Valpo Law School may take a maximum of six credits in the Graduate School without paying additional tuition, as long as these credits are taken during the fall and spring semesters.
+Because dual and joint degree programs provide significant savings in both tuition, time, and credit hours through mutual exchange of credit, law students in such programs are not extended the courtesy of six credits in the graduate or undergraduate division during either fall or spring semester at no additional charge.
 The savings afforded by combining degrees enables a law student to add on a Master of Arts in Psychology degree for about $10,800 and the Master of Arts in Clinical Mental Health Counseling degree for about $14,850.

-Students are strongly encouraged to begin their study during either the summer or fall semesters.
-Students may be surprised to discover the affordable tuition rate at Valparaiso University.
+Students are strongly encouraged to begin their study during either the summer or fall semesters and tudents may be surprised to discover the affordable tuition rate at Valparaiso University.
 Tuition for the 2008-2009 academic year is $450 per credit hour, highly competitive for a private institution of recognized national quality.
 Students enrolled in graduate courses pay a $80 general fee each semester.
-Financial aid is available through direct and indirect student loans for students taking 6 credits or more during fall and spring semesters.
-Students may transfer up to 6 credits of approved graduate coursework into the program.
+Financial aid is available through direct and indirect student loans for students taking six credits or more during fall and spring semesters.
+Students may transfer up to six credits of approved graduate coursework into the program.

-For more information about the School of Law programs
+For more information about the Law School programs

-To learn more about the School of Law, visit their website at http://www.valpo.edu/law/.
+To learn more about the Law School, visit their website at http://www.valpo.edu/law/.